 Faction Downtime Activities: You gain access to faction specific downtime activity that gives you additional benefits when you use it.
-If your faction has any specific downtime activities for the current storyline the character is participating in, they can be found in Season Specific Downtime Activities section above.
+If your faction has any specific downtime activities for the current storyline the character is participating in, they can be found in Season Specific Downtime Activities section above in Appendix D.